Limit Theorems for Marked Hawkes Processes with Application to a Risk Model: Risk Model with Marked Hawkes Claims Arrivals

 When the arrival process $N_{t}$ satisfies a large deviation result, the probability that it deviates away from its mean is exponentially small, which is dominated by subexonential distributions.
-By using the techniques for the asymptotics of ruin probabilities for risk processes with non-stationary, non-renewal arrivals and subexponential claims from Zhu \cite{ZhuVI}, we have the following infinite-horizon and finite-horizon ruin probability estimates when the claim sizes are subexponential.
+The results in Zhu \cite{ZhuVI} for the asymptotics of ruin probabilities for risk processes with non-stationary, non-renewal arrivals and subexponential claims can be applied in the context of marked Hawkes arrivals.
+We have the following infinite-horizon and finite-horizon ruin probability estimates when the claim sizes are subexponential.

 \begin{theorem} Assume the net profit condition $\rho>\mathbb{E}[C_{1}]\frac{\nu}{1-\mathbb{E}^{q}[H(a)]}$.

 (i) (Infinite-Horizon)

 (ii) (Finite-Horizon) For any $T>0$,